dugajean/wp-hook-annotations/README.md

 And you're done!

-The following annotations can be used:
+The following annotations can be used in PHP 7:

 ```php
 /**